BG3-Community-Library-Team/bg3-community/Tutorials/dialogue-files-tutorial.md

 A note: when adding player responses (which will be labeled as TagQuestion nodes), the order the children are listed under a dialogue node will  be the order they're displayed in the game, listed from top to bottom.

-, when multiple children are listed under a character's speaking line (labeled as a TagAnswer node), and they're not player responses, these are usually lines of dialogue that are being tested for certain conditions, to determine whether they should play or not.
+When multiple children are listed under a character's speaking line (labeled as a TagAnswer node), and they're not player responses, these are usually lines of dialogue that are being tested for certain conditions, to determine whether they should play or not.
 In this case, the order the children are listed in is the order the game will test them in, with children placed higher in the list taking priority.

 **Checking game flags**
 ####